gocardless/stolon-pgbouncer/docker/README.md

 project.
 All these images are tagged as YYYYMMDDXX where XX is an index of build for that day.

-You can find makefile targets to build and push these images in the root of the project.
+You can find Makefile targets to build and push these images in the root of the project.

 ## base